Agentic AI Mastery.

 A live weekend cohort for engineers already shipping with Cursor and Claude Code, going from users of AI tools to builders of the agentic and GenAI systems behind them.

-Nineteen modules.
+Twenty modules.
 Every one exists for a reason.

 Grouped into five levels of increasing AI depth.
 Each module lists what you’ll actually master and what you’ll build.